Harold M. Shaw: Directing at Edison, for the World's Best Film Company, and at IMP, 19121913

-Shaw in 1912 continued to act in Edison productions like The Corsican Brothers, The Bachelor's Waterloo, The Nurse, Tony's Oath of Vengeance, The Patent Housekeeper, A Man in the Making, and other assorted dramas and comedies, although the studio by mid-summer of that year elevated him to the full-time position of director.
-In the September 1, 1912 issue of its semimonthly newsletter The Edison Kinetogram, the company formally announces its recent promotion of Shaw:
+In 1912, Shaw continued to act in Edison productions like The Corsican Brothers, The Bachelor's Waterloo, The Nurse, Tony's Oath of Vengeance, The Patent Housekeeper, A Man in the Making, and other assorted dramas and comedies, although the studio by mid-summer of that year elevated him to the full-time position of director.
+In the September 1, 1912 issue of its semimonthly newsletter The Edison Kinetogram, the company formally announced its recent promotion of Shaw:

 It is with great pleasurethough not unalloyed with regretthat we announce the appointment of Harold Shaw as a director of Edison photo-plays.
 The regret arises from the fact that his new duties will prevent Mr. Shaw from appearing in pictures, as all of his time will be devoted to directing...